Our Team

 Dominic De Roche

-Dominic is completing his bachelor's in science degree in Biochemistry at the University of Waterloo.
-He started volunteering back in April 2025, attending weekly meetings to learn the fundamentals of Quantum Mechanics and the various apsects of Quantum Biology.
+Dominic is completing his Bachelor's in Science degree in Biochemistry at the University of Waterloo.
+He started volunteering back in April 2025, attending weekly meetings to learn the fundamentals of Quantum Mechanics and the various aspects of Quantum Biology.
 He is currently volunteering in the lab.

 Alumni